Johann Ludwig Tiarks: Personal life

 In 1822 he married Auguste Antoinette Sophie Toel of Jever.
 They had several children, but only one daughter survived to adulthood.

 Second visit to North America

 He returned to North America in 1825 to determine the most northwesterly point of the Lake of the Woods, from which the boundary was supposed to run due west to the Mississippi River.

 From 1826 to 1830 he worked on matters of concern to the boundary commission.
 He was called to The Hague to explain certain points to William II of the Netherlands, who had been asked to arbitrate the boundary question.
 Tiarks returned to Jeven.

 Final years and death

-He long wished to be a professor in a German university, but no position every became available.
+He long wished to be a professor in a German university, but no position ever became available.
 In March 1837 he suffered from a stroke from which he never recovered.

 The Webster–Ashburton Treaty, which settled the boundary disputes in question, was signed in 1842.